 - Anyone over the age of 18 looking for an adventure

 The goal of this program is to teach and give the opportunity to learn and practice new skills.
-Therefore, extensive backcountry experience and high level of fitness are NOT necessary to be accepted into the program
+Therefore, extensive backcountry experience and high level of fitness are NOT necessary to participate in the program

 We are seeking those individuals that are excited to learn and be outside, willing to be challenged physically and emotionally, and ready to be a part of a small community for the duration of the program.